lukastay/ggoutlierscatterplot/README.md

 Themes, additional geoms, and other ggplot functions can be added to the object returned by outlierplot.

-ggoutlierscatterplot uses multiple tools to make outliers stand out:

-1) Outliers are colored red
-2) Outliers have a target shape, rather than a dot
-3) Outliers are less transparent
-4) Outliers are larger
-5) When labels are passed, extreme outliers are labeled

 To add labels for outliers, use the following syntax:

 ```